 - 1. Bayesian inference in probabilistic generative models - 2.
-Probabilities defined over structured representations: graphs, grammars, predicate logic, schemas - 3.
+Probabilities defined on a range of structured representations: spaces, graphs, grammars, predicate logic, schemas, programs. - 3.
 Hierarchical probabilistic models, with inference at all levels of abstraction - 4.
-Models of unbounded complexity ("nonparametric Bayes" or "infinite models"), which can grow in complexity or change form as observed data dictate. - 5.
-Approximate methods of learning and inference, such as belief propagation, expectation-maximization (EM), Markov chain Monte Carlo (MCMC), and sequential Monte Carlo (particle filtering).
+Models of unbounded complexity ("nonparametric Bayes" or "infinite models"), which can grow in complexity or change form as observed data dictate. - Approximate methods of learning and inference, such as belief propagation, expectation-maximization (EM), Markov chain Monte Carlo (MCMC), and sequential Monte Carlo (particle filtering).